-Fraxel Re:pair CO2 Laser is the latest procedure for acne scarring.
+Fraxel Re:pair CO2 Laser is the most aggressive procedure for acne scarring.
 For shortened treatment options for improving the appearance of your acne scars, Fraxel’s CO2 laser may be your best option.
-A skin evaluation with Dr. Pilest will determine which laser will give you the best response.

 - Prescription products: Dr. Pilest may prescribe topical creams, gels or lotions with Vitamin A acid or Benzoyl Peroxide to help unblock the pores and reduce bacteria.
 These products may cause some drying and peeling but are highly effective.
 Dr. Pilest will advise you on the correct use and how to handle side effects.

 - Topical antibiotics: Along with creams, antibiotics, such as Cleocin, can also be applied to the skin.
 These are used in less severe cases of acne.
 Over the counter Differin may be an option.
 Ask your doctor.

 - Injections: In severe cases of large red bumps or cyst break-outs, Dr. Pilest may inject Cortisone directly into the bumps to help them go away.